December special! Get up to 55% off selected courses, enrol today!

 Unit 10

-However, all sorts of companion animals are utilised for therapy including horses, reptiles, rabbits, ferrets, etc. All assisted intervention animals are assessed for behavioural and temperament to ensure that they will react well to new and potentially unpredictable situations.
-Animal Assisted Intervention animals must be calm and comfortable interacting with people it is important that the animal also gains positively from the process.
+In addition to dogs, other companion animals like horses, reptiles, rabbits, and ferrets can also be used in AAI.
+Each animal is carefully assessed for behaviour and temperament to ensure they react well to new and potentially unpredictable situations.
+It is crucial that the animals involved are calm and comfortable interacting with people, and that they also benefit positively from the process.

 Register My Interest